wp-plugins/cpt-bootstrap-carousel/readme.txt

 = Can I change the order that the images display in? =

-You can specify the order that the carousel displays images by using the `orderby` and `order` shortcode attributes.
-You can use any terms described for the [WP_Query orderby terms](http://codex.wordpress.org/Class_Reference/WP_Query#Order_.26_Orderby_Parameters), such as random, by date, by title and by menu order.
+You can specify the order that the carousel displays images by changing the setting in the Settings page, or by using the `orderby` and `order` shortcode attributes.
+The settings page has common settings, or you can use any terms described for the [WP_Query orderby terms](http://codex.wordpress.org/Class_Reference/WP_Query#Order_.26_Orderby_Parameters) for the shortcode.

 = Can I have different carousels with different images on the same site? =